 Testing that may be done to support a suspected diagnosis or rule out other conditions includes:

 a complete blood count (CBC) with differential to search for evidence of a myeloproliferative disorder

 imaging studies such as x-ray of the hands and feet, which typically show no specific findings

 thermography, which may reveal elevated skin temperatures in affected areas (but this is not necessary for the diagnosis)

 biopsy - there may be characteristic findings in patients with primary erythromelalgia

 SCN9A-related inherited EM can be confirmed with genetic testing by identifying a mutation in the SCN9Agene.

-There is not a specific type of doctor that always diagnoses and treats erythromelalgia.
-A variety of specialists (alone or in combination) may be involved in the diagnosis and treatment of this condition.
-These may include vascular specialists, hematologists, dermatologists, neurologists, rheumatologists, and other types of physicians.
-The type of specialist that is appropriate may depend on the underlying cause when secondary erythromelalgia is present.
-Since erythromelalgia is a rare disease, many doctors are not familiar with the condition.
-The Erythromelalgia Association offers resources and support for individuals looking for more information about the diagnosis of the condition.
+The first step to diagnosing EM is seeing your primary care doctor, who can test for some of the common causes of EM or its symptoms, and refer you to a specialist to confirm a suspected diagnosis.
+There is not a specific type of doctor that always diagnoses and treats EM.
+A variety of specialists (alone or in combination) may be involved in the diagnosis and treatment.
+These may include dermatologists, neurologists, vascular specialists, hematologists, rheumatologists, or other types of physicians.
+The type of specialist that is appropriate after diagnosis may depend on the underlying cause when secondary erythromelalgia is present.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please